eshinesimida/PathPertDrug/README.md

 ```
 ## Examples

-Below is a basic example that shows how to solve a common problem:
+Below is a basic example that shows how to obtain candidate drugs of colorecatal cancer:

 ``` r
 #Load require package